ondrejba/symbolic_models/README.md

 # Symbolic Models #

-This repository contains a couple of examples of symbolic models.
+This repository contains a few examples of symbolic models.
 The solvers and the zum_examples are from a course BI-ZUM taught at the Czech Technical University.